OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 #### Setting the number of media servers on startup

 When [deploying OpenVidu Pro on premise](/openvidu-pro/deploying-openvidu-pro#deploying-openvidu-pro-on-premise){:target="_blank"} with Ansible, you first have to prepare the number of media server instances you want.
-For example, if you want your cluster to have 3 media server instances, then you will need 4 hosts in your infrastructure: one for the OpenVidu Server pro node and three for each Media Server node.
+For example, if you want your cluster to have 3 media server instances, then you will need 4 hosts in your infrastructure: one for the OpenVidu Server pro node and three for each Media Node.
 Check out the [Cluster machines prerequisites](/openvidu-pro/deploying-openvidu-pro/#in-your-cluster-machines){:target="_blank"} for further information.

 Then you just need to properly [configure the `inventory.yml` file](/openvidu-pro/deploying-openvidu-pro/#3-ansibles-inventory){:target="_blank"} with each instance IP before running Ansible's playbook.